sjanhunen/dokimazo/papers/one-question.rst

    30 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein [there is] life,[H5315] [I have given] every green herb for meat: and it was so.

 The souls referred to here are living creatures that are in the water, on the land, and in the sky.
 In other words they are fish, cattle, and birds.
-In its fullest sense, the soul is a reference to the complete creature, and it is definitely not limited to humans.
-When we reach Adam (a human being), we read:
+This word is used to describe the complete creature, and it is definitely not limited to humans.

+When we reach the creation of Adam (a human being), we read:

    7 And the LORD God formed man [of] the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.[H5315]

-In other words, when God combined the body formed from dust with the breath or spirit He breathed into Adam, the result was a living creature.
+In other words, when God combined the body formed from dust with the breath or spirit He breathed into Adam, the result was a living creature or a living soul.

-Another challenge with the word soul is the fact that it can be used figuratively.
+One challenge with the word soul is the fact that it can be used figuratively.
 Even though soul includes the entire living creature, it can be used figuratively to refer to only parts of the creature.
 For example, you will come across passages in Scripture that speak of a soul rejoicing or soul being troubled.
-This would be a figurative use of the word soul, where the word for the whole creature is used to represent an emotion or feeling that is in fact deep inside that creature.
-But if you really think about this, most things that are buried deep inside usually have a way of affecting the entire creature.
+This would be a figurative use of the word soul, where the word for the whole person is used to represent an internal emotion or feeling.
+But eventually, most things that are buried deep inside usually have a way of affecting the entire person.

-So loving God with all of your soul doesn't mean loving Him with some immaterial piece of you that is inside your body but separate from your body.
+So loving God with all of your soul doesn't mean loving Him with some piece of you that is inside your body but separate from your body.
 It means loving God with the entire creature that He has made you to be.
 It is actually all encompassing.

 The Heart
 ---------